Clarkson-Applied-Data-Science/IA637_Beata_Tatenda/README.md

    Groups appointments by hour of the day to reveal peak clinic hours.
    Useful for staffing decisions, room allocation, and understanding patient scheduling preferences.

-All queries are executed within `appointment.py` and presented on the Dashboard using a combination of tables (for doctor volume and conversion rate) and Matplotlib-generated charts (for daily counts and hourly distributions).
+All queries are executed within `appointment.py` and are found in the clinicappointment.zip and presented on the Dashboard using a combination of tables (for doctor volume and conversion rate) and Matplotlib-generated charts (for daily counts and hourly distributions).
 Charts are automatically saved to `/static/analytics/`.